 Why Lithium vs AGM?

 But first things first.
-Let’s eliminate flooded lead acid as an option.
-Lead acid batteries used to be the best and only option but we feel it has absolutely no place on a boat anymore.
-Toxic off gassing, storage issues (must be stored in a non living area, upright in well ventilated area) maintenance (topping off liquids once a month), lack of efficiency and safety risks make it a no go in today’s technology filled world.
+Let’s eliminate flooded lead-acid as an option.
+Lead-acid batteries used to be the best and only option but we feel it has absolutely no place on a boat anymore.
+Toxic off-gassing, storage issues (must be stored in a nonliving area, upright in a well-ventilated area) maintenance (topping off liquids once a month), lack of efficiency, and safety risks make it a no go in today’s technology-filled world.

 So that leaves us with AGM and Lithium as viable options.
 At first glance these batteries seem fairly similar: They are both “8D” size, the amp hours are similar…sure the AGM weighs about 40% more but the lithium battery looks grossly overpriced in comparison to the AGM.
 The sticker shock is enough to send anyone running, and trust me that is EXACTLY what we used to think.